wilzo/portifolio/README.md

 # CVfolio

 **Welcome to CVfolio!**.
-CVfolio is an minimalistic and aesthetic Astro template for developers and designers to showcase their professional journey, portfolio, and expertise in a modern, fast-loading website.
+CVfolio is an minimalistic and aesthetic Astro template for developers and designers to showcase their professional journey, portfolio, and expertise in a modern, fast-loading website inspired by Read.CV.

 The source code is still being worked on, so **it's important to share it** with you so we can get feedback and constantly improve it.